 Also, make sure to locate your dropper at the tip of the ear canal and not inside it.
-It’s great for ear mite infestation.
+It’s excellent for ear mite infestation.

 10. Essential Tea Tree Oil

-Essential Tea Tree Oil is a powerful topical germicide.
-It is great for any kind of infection, and 2 or 3 drops of it should be applied directly every day even without infections.
+Essential Tea Tree Oil is a potent topical germicide.
+It is excellent for any infection, and 2 or 3 drops of it should be applied directly every day, even without diseases.

-If there is an infection, however, combine the essential tea tree oil with sweet almond oil, and apply 5 drops of this mixture daily.
+However, if there is an infection, combine the essential tea tree oil with sweet almond oil, and apply 5 drops of this mixture daily.

 11. White Vinegar

 White Vinegar is one of the most common ingredients found in any household.
-It has great antifungal properties for infections too.
+It has excellent antifungal properties for infections too.

 12. Warm Compress

-A warm compress can be used to soothe and cure the dog’s ear infections such as redness, inflammation, and irritation of the ear.
+A warm compress can soothe and cure the dog’s ear infections such as redness, inflammation, and ear’s irritation.

 13. Vitamin E or Cod Liver Oil

-Vitamin E and Cod Liver Oil can be used to get rid of inner and middle dog ear infections.
+Vitamin E and Cod Liver Oil can get rid of inner and middle dog ear infections.

 Just squeeze a Vitamin E capsule and use it as an eardrop or put 1-2 drops of cod liver oil in the infected area.